40 Clever Upcycling Ideas For Your Home and Garden

 - Save empty toilet paper tubes and use them as seed starters.

 - Turn one into a smartphone speaker.
-For free amplified music, simply cut a hole the size of your phone into the long side of the tube and slide your phone in it.
+For free amplified music, cut a hole the size of your phone into the long side of the tube and slide your phone in.
 More TP tube ideas here.

 - Use an empty paper towel tube to store kitchen tongs in drawers.